syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 ---

 # Layout in .NET MAUI Segmented control (SfSegmentedControl)
+The `SfSegmentedControl` supports changing the layout width, height and the number of visible segments displayed.

 ## Change the Segment Width
+Change the width of the segmented control and each segment item.

 ### Change the Segment Width for Segmented Control
 Use the `SegmentWidth` property of `SfSegmentedControl` to customize the segment width of the segmented control.